 Evolution Beyond Samurai Swords

-The creation and possession of weapons, including Katana, were completely banned during the Meiji Restoration of 1868.
+The creation and possession of weapons, including Katana, were banned entirely during the Meiji Restoration of 1868.
 Called the Sword Abolishment Edict (廃刀令), violators walking around with their swords would have them confiscated by the police.
 This law, in turn, created unemployment for the sword-smiths and artisans.

 Difference between Japanese and Western Knives